The RYA / MCA Yachtmaster Offshore Certificate of Competence is an assessment of your theoretical knowledge, seamanship and practical skills. It:

 - is a pre-requisite for the MCA's Officer of the Watch qualification, which enables you to work worldwide on vessels of up to 3000gt.

 Pilotage, boat handling, seamanship and navigation.
 Use of the equipment on board the yacht, rules of the road and meteorology.
+For more details on the topics covered in the Yachtmaster exam please see Andy's post.

 You will be spending the complete week on board the yacht.